-East Dunbartonshire Council are in the progress of producing a new Local Development Plan (LDP2), a statutory document under the Planning (Scotland) Act, the purpose of which is to guide all planning decisions made in East Dunbartonshire.
-Following public consultation on the Proposed Local Development Plan 2 which ended in January 2021, officers have analysed all submissions and considered the issues raised.
+East Dunbartonshire Council is in the progress of producing a new Local Development Plan (LDP2), a statutory document under the Planning (Scotland) Act, the purpose of which is to guide all planning decisions made in East Dunbartonshire.
+Following public consultation on the Proposed Local Development Plan 2, which ended in January 2021, officers have analysed all submissions and considered the issues raised.
 The outcomes of this process were considered and agreed by the Council's Place, Neighbourhood and Corporate Assets Committee on 27 May 2021.
 The proposed LDP2 includes a specific policy aimed towards creating a supportive business environment and encouraging development that will generate sustainable and permanent employment opportunities.
 It also has a strong focus on 'place', with policies for each of the local community areas which take into account their unique challenges and opportunities to promote inclusive economic development.
+The Scottish Government Examination into the Proposed Local Development Plan 2 is due to conclude by summer 2022 and its recommendations and any resultant modifications to the plan will be reported to Council for adoption, likely to be by the end of 2022.